Claire-Fisher/colour-theory-ms1/README.md

 # Future Features

-- Gallery images: as an additional feature, it would add interest to have the gallery change on each colour page.
+- **Gallery images:** as an additional feature, it would add interest to have the gallery change on each colour page.
 The images would change to those predominantly showing the colour in focus. (e.g A gallery depicting mostly red images on the Red profile page etc.)

+- **Contact Page:** Invitation to site users to offer additional colour information to the developer.
+Particularly further cultural insights.

+- **Contact for accessibility suggestions:** a note from developers to users stating accessibility is important to me and I'm always looking to improve my site.
+Invite users to offer accessibility improvements, or report accessibility issues they may experience while using my site.

+- **Additional Colours:** Expand on the number of colours explored.
+Pink, Teal, Grey, Cream etc...

+- **Science** Explore further about how we see colour.
+Inform about colours on the spectrum which are invisible to humans (Ultraviolet, infrared).
+Expand on different levels of colour blindness.
+Show examples of how the world looks to people who see colour differently.
+How do other species see colour?
+(E.g. Dogs struggle with green and red, but see yellow and blue clearly.
+Dog toys are commonly blue and yellow for this reason.)

+- **Animations** Include more animated, interactive features across the site to engage the user more and appeal better to younger users.
+A more positive user experience increases how long a user explores your site, increases return visits and recommendations to other users.

 # Testing